jdrozdnovak/ha_pagerduty/README.md

 ## Features

 - Monitor PagerDuty services and incidents.
-- View on-call schedule of the API ovner.
+- View on-call schedule of the API owner. + calendar integration
-- View assigned incident counts.
+- View assigned incident counts. + their details
 - Support for multiple PagerDuty teams.
 - Allow notification to a service